BugenZhao/pve-config/README.md

     - `kvm.ignore_msrs=1`

-      May be useful for Nvidia card on Windows guests? (v1804-v19xx)
+      May be useful for Nvidia card on Windows guests (v1804-v19xx)?
+This can also be set in `vfio` configuration file.
+Keep reading.

     - `nomodeset nofb video=xxx:off`

       Another way to avoid Linux loading the graphics.
-In my configuration, IGD graphics is set to be default in BIOS so that there seems no need to set these flags.
+For instance, `video=xxx:off` will freeze the video after `initramfs` is loaded.
 It seems not compatiable with "-hypervisor" flag?

-  - Mine:
+      Assuming that you will boot the computer with HDMI/DP cable plugged on your main GPU...

+      - If your CPU has an IGD graphics and it is set to be default in BIOS, there seems no need to set these flags.
+      - Otherwise, once host kernel begins to output messages into the screen, some of resources of this GPU are allocated and it can NEVER be successfully passthroughed into a guest, with reporting `BAR 0: can't reserve [mem 0xe0000000-0xefffffff 64bit pref]`.<br>In this case, you are actually working under a single-GPU configuration.
+These options, especially `video=xxx:off`, are **required**.
+Also, if you don't want to lose the capability of managing the PVE host using Linux TTY, you need to add an extra GPU (better if from a different manufacture).

+  - Mine (under the R9-5900X configuration):

+    ```bash
+    GRUB_CMDLINE_LINUX="amd_iommu=on pcie_acs_override=downstream,multifunction iommu=pt kvm_amd.npt=1 kvm_amd.avic=1 video=efifb:off"
+    ```

+  - Mine (under the i5-9600K configuration):

     ```bash
     GRUB_CMDLINE_LINUX="intel_iommu=on pcie_acs_override=downstream,multifunction pci=assign-busses"